Why Is A Nerve Repositioning Needed?

 Typically, an outer section of the cheek side of the lower jawbone is removed in order to expose the nerve and vessel canal.
 Then we isolate the nerve and vessel bundle in that area and slightly pull it out to the side.
 At the same time, we will place the implants.
 Then the bundle is released and placed back over the implants.
 The surgical access is refilled with bone graft material of the surgeon’s choice and the area is closed.

-These surgeries are performed in our office surgical suite under IV sedation or general anesthesia.
+These surgeries are performed in one of our office surgical suites under IV sedation or general anesthesia.
 After discharge, bed rest is recommended for one day and limited physical activity for one week.

 Do You Have Missing Teeth or Serious Pain in Your Teeth or Jaw?

 Call Us Now to Reclaim a Pain-Free, Confident Smile!